LuisAlejandro/agoras/docs/telegram.rst

    **New in version 2.0**: Telegram commands now use the intuitive ``agoras telegram`` format.
    See the :doc:`migration guide <migration>` for upgrading from ``agoras publish``.

 Telegram is a cloud-based instant messaging and voice-over-IP service.
-Agoras can publish messages, videos, images, documents, audio files, polls, and manage scheduled content on Telegram using the official `python-telegram-bot library <https://python-telegram-bot.org/>`_.
+Agoras can publish messages, videos, images, and manage scheduled content on Telegram using the official `python-telegram-bot library <https://python-telegram-bot.org/>`_.

 **Important**: Telegram uses bot tokens for authentication.
 You must create a Telegram bot using @BotFather, obtain a bot token, and find the chat ID (user, group, or channel) before using these features.
 Like and share functionality are not supported by Agoras for Telegram.

+For CI/CD environments, see :doc:`credentials/telegram` for unattended execution setup.

 Actions
 ~~~~~~~